emqx/emqx-docs/en_US/access-control/authn/postgresql.md

 - **Database**: PostgreSQL database name.
 - **Username** (optional): Specify user name.
 - **Password** (optional): Specify user password.
+- **Disable Prepared Statements** (optional): If you are using a PostgreSQL service that does not support prepared statements, such as PGBouncer in transaction mode or Supabase, please enable this option.
+This option was introduced in EMQ X v5.7.1.

 **TLS Configuration**: Turn on the toggle switch if you want to enable TLS.
 For more information on enabling TLS, see [Network and TLS](../../network/overview.md).